 Explanations.
-The top tier plots explanations (e.g. $e_1$ ).
-Each explanation contains a unique set of justifications that provide well-founded support for the target belief (e.g. $f{22}$ ), such that the justification structure is free of cycles and redundancy.
-Note that both $e_0$ and $e_1$ in Figure 3 contain all justifications left of $f{8-12}$ , but the edges are omitted for clarity.
-Each explanation node also refers to a logical context where all of the antecedents and consequences of its component justifications are believed.
-Consistency within each explanation is enforced during explanation construction, whereas consistency across certain explanations is tested and enforced via different methods, discussed below.
-In sum, each explanation is an aggregate of well-founded justification structure that clusters the underlying domain knowledge into a productive and consistent subset.
-The system's granularity of consistency is at the explanationlevel rather than the KB-level.
+The top tier plots explanations (e.g., $e_1$ ).
+Each explanation can be uniquely defined as $\langle J, B, T \rangle$ , where J is a unique set of justifications with beliefs B that provide well-founded support for the target belief(s) T (e.g., $\{f{22}\}$ ), such that J is free of cycles and redundancy.
+Two explanations could have the same beliefs B and target belief(s) T, but differ in their justifications J. Note that both $e_0$ and $e_1$ in Figure 3 contain all justifications left of $f{8-12}$ : edges are omitted for clarity.
+Each explanation node also refers to a logical context where the set $\boldsymbol{B}$ of all of the antecedent and consequent beliefs of J are believed.
+Consistency within each explanation's beliefs B is enforced during explanation construction, whereas consistency across certain explanations (e.g., $B_0 \cup B_1$ ) is tested and enforced via different methods, discussed below.
+In sum, each explanation is an aggregate of well-founded justification structure J that clusters the underlying domain knowledge B into a coherent subset.
+The system's granularity of consistency is at the explanation-level rather than the KB-level.

-3.2 Competing explanations
+4.2 Competing explanations

 The two explanations in Figure 3 use a scenario model similar to Figure 1b to justify the seasons changing in both Australia and Chicago.
 However, there frequently exist multiple, competing well-founded explanations for a target belief.
-For example, provided the RemoteHeating instance RHinst (asserted via $f_6$ , Figure 3) and its $f{11}$ consequence (gprop (Temp PlanetEarth) (Temp TheSun)), the system also generates additional justification structure for the changing of Chicago's and Australia's seasons: (Temp TheSun) increases between each region's winter and summer and decreases likewise.
+For example, provided the RemoteHeating instance RH-inst (asserted via $f_6$ , Figure 3) and its $f{11}$ consequence (qprop (Temp PlanetEarth) (Temp TheSun)), the system also generates additional justification structure for the changing of Chicago's and Australia's seasons: (Temp TheSun) increases between each region's winter and summer and decreases likewise.
 This additional justification structure (not depicted in Figure 3) results in three additional well-founded explanations (nodes) in the system for Chicago's seasons, and three analogous explanations for Australia's seasons, for a total of four explanations each:

-- $e_1$ : The earth retreats from the sun for Chicago's winter and approaches for its summer (shown in Figure 3). - e'1: The sun's temperature decreases for Chicago's winter and increases for its summer. - e'2: The sun's temperature decreases for Chicago's winter, and the earth approaches the sun for its summer. - $e'{3}$ : The earth retreats from the sun for Chicago's winter, and the sun's temperature increases for its summer.
+- e1: The earth retreats from the sun for Chicago's winter and approaches for its summer (shown in Figure 3). - e'1: The sun's temperature decreases for Chicago's winter and increases for its summer.

+- e'2: The sun's temperature decreases for Chicago's winter, and the earth approaches the sun for its summer. - e'3: The earth retreats from the sun for Chicago's winter, and the sun's temperature increases for its summer.

 Explanations $e_1$ and $e'{1-3}$ compete with each other to explain $f{22}$ .
 However, $e'{1-3}$ are all problematic.
-Explanations $e'2$ and $e'3$ contain nonreciprocal quantity changes in a cyclic state space: a quantity (e.g. the sun's temperature) changes in the summer $\rightarrow$ winter interval without returning to its prior value somewhere in the remainder of the state cycle, summer $\rightarrow$ winter.
-Explanation $e'l$ is not structurally or temporally problematic, but the domain theory contains no model fragments that can describe the sun changing its temperature.
+Explanations $e'2$ and $e'3$ contain nonreciprocal quantity changes in a cyclic state space: a quantity (e.g., the sun's temperature) changes in the summer-to-winter interval without returning to its prior value somewhere in the remainder of the state cycle, summer-to-winter.
+Explanation $e'1$ is not structurally or temporally problematic, but the domain theory contains no model fragments that can describe the sun changing its temperature.
 Consequently, the changes in the sun's temperature are assumed rather than justified by process instances, and this is problematic under the sole mechanism assumption (Forbus, 1984).
 We have just analyzed and discredited system-generated explanations $e'{1-3}$ which compete with explanation $e_1$ in Figure 3.
 The system performs metareasoning over its explanations to make these judgments automatically, which we discuss next.

-3.3 Metareasoning & epistemic preferences
+Metareasoning & epistemic preferences